Why Digitalization Is the Way to Go for the Chemicals Industry

 - Dynamic Scheduling: For quick and real-time response, dynamic scheduling must be in place, letting the scheduler make quick feasible changes to the schedule, considering raw material availability and batch dependencies.

 The chemicals industry today is undergoing a dynamic growth phase and the projections for future development seem optimistic.
-However, to fulfill the industry’s potential demands, clear visibility and highly integrated supply chain management are the key ingredients for success.
+However, to fulfill the industry’s potential demands, clear visibility and highly integrated supply chain management software are the key ingredients for success.
 The use of process software optimization tools for monitoring and measuring performances across the entire supply chain is becoming the need of the hour.

 Here are two examples of how digitalization has helped companies: